+Triggering Events

 When a beam particle exits the beam window, it first interacts with the trigger detector.
 The trigger detector sends out a delayed signal which triggers the end of an event (rather than the start of one).
 The beam particle then enters the target and has a chance to interact in a multitude of ways including fragmentation.
 Beam particles that undergo nuclear interactions expel fragments in all directions with many of them heading toward one of the seven detector sets.
+Heavier fragments are focused more toward the forward angles, whereas lighter ions are less constrained by their momentum and can be seen at broader angles.
 When one of the fragments interacts with a liquid scintillator, it signals the start of the event.
 Charge deposition and timing information are recorded for all detectors until the delayed timing signal from the trigger detector arrives to end the event.

 The purpose for having the trigger detector signal the end of the event is to eliminate a multitude of events that register a beam particle in the trigger detector but no events in the downstream detectors.
 Relatively few of the beam particles create fragments that interact with one of the detector sets.
 It also helps prevent pileup issues involved with having large timing windows looking for a stop signal when none will actually show up.

+Background Spectra

 In order to measure background information, shadow bars were used in the setup.
 The shadow bars are placed in front of a specific detector set in order to block all fragments that originate from the target and travel directly to the detector.
 Therefore, events that are triggered by the detectors behind the shadow bars are treated as background noise.

 For many of the target and beam combinations, there were four separate runs.
 Each run used a different shadow bar configuration in order to produce background spectra for every detector set.
 Most of the systems used the following configurations: (1) shadow bars in front of N1 and N2, (2) shadow bars in front of N3 and N4, (3) shadow bars in front of N5 and N6, and (4) shadow bars in front of N7.
 The Xe and Ne beam systems from May 2001 utilized only 5 of the 7 detector sets (omitting detector sets N4 and N6).
 The shadow bar configurations for these systems were the following: (1) shadow bars in front of N1 and N2, (2) shadow bars in front of N3 and N5, and (3) shadow bars in front of N7.
 The C beam system from April 2001 did not include the N7 detector set.
 The shadow bar configuration for this system was as follows: (1) shadow bars in front of N1 and N2, (2) shadow bars in front of N3 and N4, and (3) shadow bars in front of N5 and N6.
 The systems from November 2002 included all 7 detector sets, but used 3 different configurations instead of 4: (1) shadow bars in front of N1, N2, and N7, (2) shadow bars in front of N3 and N4, and (3) shadow bars in front of N5 and N6.
 Additional details for these runs can be seen above in Table 1.